BernardWez/finger-prints/README.md

 </tbody>
 </table>

+Note: complete evaluation for each model can be found in the *notebooks/evaluating-models/evaluation* notebook.
+(This contains the test accuracy, confusion matrix, and classification report for each model)

 #### Confusion matrix of best performing model
 Evaluating the best performing model resulted in the following confusion matrix: